 Password: Enter the password of the administrator.

-After the connection is established, the status of Connected under Windows Active Directory (AD) changes to Yes.
+After the connection is established, the Connected parameter in the Windows Active Directory (AD) section changes to Yes.

-NoteAfter you join the AD domain, the on-premises user permissions configured in the SMB share are removed.
+NoteAfter you join the AD domain, the local user permissions configured for the SMB share are removed.

 CSG does not support multiple AD domains for a gateway.
-For example, you can configure either a parent domain or a child domain for a gateway.
+For example, you can configure either a parent domain or a child domain for a gateway, but not both.

 Configure LDAP

-In the Connect LDAP Server dialog box, configure the following parameters and click OK.
+In the Connect LDAP dialog box, configure the following parameters and click OK.

-Server IP Address: Enter the IP address of the LDAP server, which is the directory system agent.
+Server IP: Enter the IP address of the LDAP server, which is the directory system agent.

-TLS Support: Specify the method used by the system to communicate with the LDAP server.
+Support TLS: Specify whether to use TLS to communicate with the LDAP server.

 Base DN: Specify the LDAP domain, for example, dc=iftdomain or dc=ift.local.